cx-asap/cx-asap.github.io/_sources/USER.md.txt

 # Installation
+It is
+It is recommended to obtain the code directly from GitHub using git.
+Instructions for using git (ie to clone and switch branches) is available for download as part of the extended installation instructions ('CX_ASAP Installation Guide') which are available at https://cx-asap.github.io.

-You have two options to install CX-ASAP: either straight onto your computer, or into a virtual environment.
+Once you have the code you have two options to install CX-ASAP: either straight onto your computer, or into a virtual environment.
 It is highly recommended that you choose the virtual environment option if you are familiar with using them (or are happy to learn how to :) )

 First, navigate in the command line into the CX-ASAP folder (where Makefile is).